Emotional care and wellbeing for people with severe and profound intellectual disabilities

 Guidance that enables you to provide emotionally

-NAC's vision is for the emotional and mental health needs of children and adults with severe and profound intellectual disabilities to be recognised and cared for using the most up to date evidence and neuroscience based practices.Read more
+NAC's vision is for the emotional and mental health needs of children and adults with severe and profound intellectual disabilities to be recognised and cared for using the latest evidence and neuroscience based practices.Read more

 'NAC provides guidance on how to put the NHS 5 steps to mental wellbeing into practice for people with severe and profound intellectual disabilities.'